w3c/webextensions/proposals/Proposal: add cookies.removeAll() method.md

 ## Motivation

-The introduction of additional cookie attributes since the creation of the `cookies.remove()` api was created has resulted in the required parameters (`url` and `name`) to no longer be unique to a single cookie.
+The introduction of additional cookie attributes since the creation of the `cookies.remove()` api, has resulted in the required parameters (`url` and `name`) to no longer be unique to a single [cookie](https://issues.chromium.org/issues/40572551).
 Because of this, handling cookies with `cookies.remove()` requires additional steps which can be simplified by the inclusion of this new API.

 ### Objective